-By 1895, 495-497 Beacon was owned by Godfrey Morse (born Maas), a lawyer.
-He is shown as the owner on the 1895 and 1898 Bromley maps.
+On December 28, 1894, Horace Fogg foreclosed on a mortgage given by Louis Elkan and sold 495-497 Beacon to attorney Godfrey Morse (born Maas).
 He was unmarried and lived with his brother and sister-in-law, Leopold and Georgiana Louisa (Ray) Morse, at 203 Commonwealth.
 He married in January of 1907 to Mrs. Janet (Jennie) (Rosenfeld) Conrad, the former wife of Sidney Smith Conrad; after their marriage, they lived at the Hotel Lenox at 61 Exeter.

-After Godfrey Morse’s death, Jennie Morse married again, in 1914, to Jacob Joseph Lowe (Lowenburg), a radiologist.
+Jennie Morse married again in April of 1914 to Jacob Joseph Lowe (Lowenburg), a radiologist.
 He operated the Boston Dental X-Ray Laboratory, and developed and patented a device to use X-Ray technology for fitting shoes to feet.
 They lived at the Hotel Lenox.
-Janet M. Lowe is shown as the owner of 495-497 and 499 Beacon on the 1917 Bromley map.

-By 1928, 495-497 Beacon was owned by Marie Elise (Chayer) Bordeau, the former wife of Frank (Francois) Xavier Bordeau, who operated it as a lodging house.
+On March 24, 1927, 495-497 Beacon was acquired from James Burr by Mrs. Marie Elise (Chayer) Bordeau, the former wife of Frank (Francois) Xavier Bordeau, who operated it as a lodging house.
 She lived at 103 Beacon, where she also operated a lodging house.
-She is shown as the owner of 495-497 Beacon on the 1928 and 1938 Bromley maps.

 In April of 1934, Marie Bordeau applied for (and subsequently received) permission to install a fire escape on rear of the building.
 The current and proposed use of the property was shown as “lodgings and store.”